dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

 committee will accept ideas for these up to the last day of the conference, on a first come-first-served basis until no more space is left in the conference room.

+### Lets Create an OBF Software CD!

+This year we will be devoting a small BOSC session to the task of laying the groundwork for the creation and management of a single CD of OBF applications, libraries for easy installation.
+The goal is to start the process create a CD to distribute for the next BOSC.

 ### Call for Volunteers